Skip to main content

 3. The key point being shown by the visualization (e.g., maize prices have doubled in the last year) or the section in your web page/report that contains a description of the visualization.

-For AFI and HFA maps, provide alternative text summarizing the CS and projected AFI.
+For AFI and HFA maps, provide alternative text summarizing the CS and projected acute food insecurity.

 Example: {1} Bar chart showing {2} the change of price in maize in selected markets in Kenya in November 2022 compared to last month, last year, and 5 years ago. {3} Maize prices have doubled in the last year.